pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 The conda cross-platform package manager
 ----------------------------------------

-`Anaconda <https://store.continuum.io/cshop/anaconda/>`__ is a Python distribution published by Continuum Analytics.
-It is a stable collection of
-Open Source packages for big data and scientific use.
-About 100 are installed with Anaconda 2.2, and a total of 279 can be installed and updated from the Anaconda repository.
+`Anaconda <https://www.anaconda.com/download/>`_ is a Python distribution published by Continuum Analytics.
+It is a stable collection of Open Source packages for big data and scientific use.
+As of the 5.0 release of Anaconda, about 200 packages are installed by default, and a total of 400-500 can be installed and updated from the Anaconda repository.

-``conda`` an open source (BSD licensed) package management system and environment management system included in Anaconda that allows users to install multiple versions of binary software packages and their dependencies, and easily switch between them.
+``conda`` is an open source (BSD licensed) package management system and environment management system included in Anaconda that allows users to install multiple versions of binary software packages and their dependencies, and easily switch between them.
 It is a cross-platform tool working on Windows, macOS, and Linux.
 Conda can be used to package up and distribute all kinds of packages, it is not limited to just Python packages.
 It has full support for native virtual environments.
 Conda makes environments first-class citizens, making it easy to create independent environments even for C libraries.
 It is written in Python, but is Python-agnostic.
 Conda manages Python itself as a package, so that `conda update python` is possible, in contrast to pip, which only manages Python packages.
 Conda is available in Anaconda and Miniconda (an easy-to-install download with just Python and conda).